Charlessciedel/Independent-Project/README.md

 ## Description

 The portfolio entails some details about the developer, his interests and some of his featured projects.
-It is aimed at helping other developers and potential employers access some of the projects that she will be working on during her career.
+It is aimed at helping other developers and potential employers access some of the projects that he will be working on during her career.

 ## Setup instructions